-The ISM Code requires Shipping Companies to have procedures for conducting both internal and external audits to ensure the ship, as well as the shore organisation, is adhering to that set out the Safety Management System.
+The ISM Code requires Shipping Companies to have procedures for conducting both internal and external audits to ensure the ship, as well as the shore organisation, is adhering to that set out in the Safety Management System.
 We offer certified and experienced ISM Lead Auditors who are available to conduct ISM audits onboard ships as well as ashore at companies’ offices.

 ISPS Internal Audits